-Things that need no cooking to be safe to eat (like prepared foods or leftovers) are placed at the top, then everything else is organized downwards based on the temperature it needs to be cooked to, with the foods needing to be cooked to the highest temperature (like chicken) being at the bottom.
+Things that need no cooking to be safe to eat (like prepared foods or meal-worthy leftovers) are placed at the top, then everything else is organized downwards based on the temperature it needs to be cooked to, with the foods needing to be cooked to the highest temperature (like chicken) being at the bottom.

 So how do we adopt their way of organization?
-Here’s the strategy that uses the same principles, tailored to the configurations of a home refrigerator:
+Here’s the strategy that uses the same principles, tailored to the configurations of a home refrigerator.

-1. Upper Shelves: Leftovers, drinks, and ready-to-eat foods (like yogurt, cheese, and deli meats).
+1. Upper shelves: Leftovers, drinks, and ready-to-eat foods (like yogurt, cheese, and deli meats).

-2. Lower Shelves: Raw ingredients slated for cooked dishes.
+2. Lower shelves: Raw ingredients slated for cooked dishes.

 4. Drawers: These can be tricky.
-Since they’re designed to hold produce at specific humidities, it makes sense to store fruits and veggies there.
+Because they’re designed to hold produce at specific humidities, it makes sense to store fruits and veggies there.
 But they’re usually at the bottom of the fridge, so we risk contaminating our fresh vegetables if we put meat on the shelf above.

 - If you have two drawers, make one of them exclusively for veggies and the other exclusively for raw meat.